 - H.R.
 1606: End Forced Child Marriages Act

-From Jan 2019 to Jun 2021, Taylor missed 8 of 1,126 roll call votes, which is 0.7%.
-This is better than the median of 2.0% among the lifetime records of representatives currently serving.
+From Jan 2019 to May 2022, Taylor missed 32 of 1,635 roll call votes, which is 2.0%.
+This is on par with the median of 2.1% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 The information on this page is originally sourced from a variety of materials, including: